Ana Cristina Cash: Early life and career beginnings

-Ana Cristina Cash was born on 2 June 1985, in Miami, Florida to Cuban parents, Rene Álvarez, an engineer who founded and runs an air conditioning company, and her mother, Teresita Vazquez Álvarez.
+Ana Cristina Cash was born on June 2, 1985, in Miami, Florida, to Cuban parents—Rene Álvarez, an engineer who founded and runs an air conditioning company, and Teresita Vazquez Álvarez.
 They migrated to the United States in the early 1960s to escape Fidel Castro's Communist regime.
 Cristina Cash is of paternal Spanish ancestry from Asturias; Avilés and Corvera, through her great-grandparents.
 She is the youngest of three sisters.

 As a child she tried out for the variety show Sabado Gigante on the Univision network and landed a spot, where she went on to appear frequently between ages six and 13, becoming a champion of the show's singing contests.
 In middle school she would be pulled from her Catholic school classes to sing at events like weddings and funerals.

 Cash signed her first record deal, with Sony Music, at age 15.

 She attended high school at Gulliver Preparatory School in Miami, graduating in 2003, and went on to earn a bachelor's degree in journalism from Florida International University and a master's degree in creative writing from Harvard University.